A Tale of Two Countries: New Zealand vs Australia

 ASH New Zealand says the country is on track to become ‘smoke-free’ (<5% smoking prevalence) by 2025

 New Zealand has emerged as a global leader in Tobacco Harm Reduction (THR), achieving a remarkable decline in smoking rates in recent years.
-Following in the footsteps of Sweden, New Zealand is also on the verge of becoming smoke-free by 2025.
+Following the footsteps of Sweden, New Zealand is also on the verge of becoming smoke-free by 2025.
 This success story is largely a result of the government endorsing a pragmatic approach that embraces Vapour Products as a better alternative for adult smokers who wish to continue nicotine use, while enforcing the regulation of the category in the right way, to mitigate underage access.

-The New Zealand government’s approach focused on harm reduction, acknowledging the reality that some adult smokers may not quit.
+The New Zealand Government’s approach focused on harm reduction, acknowledging the reality that some adult smokers may not quit.
 Its government has stated that its intent is to "support smokers to switch to regulated products that are significantly less harmful than smoking."[1]
 By providing a choice and making lower risk profile alternatives available and accessible for adult smokers, it aimed to encourage them away from cigarettes.
 This strategy proved remarkably effective.

 "The comparison of New Zealand and Australia illustrates how regulation can drive THR"